 When a nerve in the spinal cord is severely damaged in a car or truck accident, the accident victim may end up completely or partially paralyzed.
 Serious spinal cord injuries can lead to paralysis, and when that happens, the accident victim may be totally unable to care for himself or herself.
 In those circumstances, the accident victim may require 24/7 care at a nursing home or assisted living facility.

-If you or someone you love has sustained a spinal cord injury or become paralyzed in one or more body parts as a result of a motor vehicle driver’s negligence, you may be eligible to recover monetary compensation for all of your injuries, pain, suffering, and inconvenience.
-Baltimore, Maryland spinal cord injury lawyer Randolph Rice has been representing victims of catastrophic injuries for many years and can help you recover the monetary compensation you need and deserve.
+If you or someone you love has sustained a spinal cord injury in Baltimore or become paralyzed in one or more body parts as a result of a motor vehicle driver’s negligence, you may be eligible to recover monetary compensation for all of your injuries, pain, suffering, and inconvenience.
+The Baltimore spinal cord injury lawyers at Rice, Murtha & Psoras have been representing victims of catastrophic injuries for many years and can help you recover the monetary compensation you need and deserve.
 For a free case consultation, contact us at (410) 694-7291.

 Depending on the seriousness of the accident, accident victims may suffer upper or lower body paralysis as a result of a spinal cord injury.
 When an accident victim experiences paralysis due to a spinal cord injury, the paralysis can take any one of the following forms:

-- Monoplegia – where one limb is paralyzed
+- Monoplegia is where one limb is paralyzed.

-- Hemiplegia – where both the arm and the leg on one side of the accident victim’s body are paralyzed
+- Hemiplegia is where both the arm and the leg on one side of the accident victim’s body are paralyzed.

-- Paraplegia – where both legs are paralyzed
+- Paraplegia is where both legs are paralyzed.

 Treating Spinal Cord Injuries and Paralysis